Corum L’Épargne: sports marketing and gamification to boost brand awareness

 Gamification allows us to address a new audience, or at least our audience, but in a different, more playful way.
 It allows players to spend more time with the brand, without really realising it.

-By offering fun marketing games, CORUM l’Épargne’s objective is to develop its brand awareness.
-The idea is to multiply the points of contact via interactive experiences.
+By offering fun marketing games, CORUM l’Épargne’s primary objective is to develop its brand awareness.
+The idea is to multiply the points of contact with its audience via interactive and engaging experiences, in order to work on the presence of mind.

-In fact, games enable the company to collect contacts (via subscriptions to its mailing list and opt-in forms).
-Contacts that the company would not have been able to reach with traditional communications.
+The games enable the company to collect new contacts (via opt-in forms for subscribing to its mailing list and sharing opt-in forms)).
+New contacts that the company would not necessarily have been able to reach with more traditional communications, such as members of GenZ for example.

-Generally speaking, playable marketing is a way of modernising your brand image and humanising it.
-Interactive formats are effective to engage audiences around unifying values.
-Also, they permite to create an emotional bond that traditional communications (static advertising, etc.) are unable to generate.
+Generally speaking, playable marketing is an excellent way of modernising your brand image and humanising your branding.
+Interactive formats are highly effective in engaging audiences around unifying values and creating a strong emotional bond that traditional communications (static advertising, etc.) are unable to generate.

 Raising awareness of the need for better financial management

-In a sector as complex and sensitive as banking, play-based marketing is a way of raising awareness and educating customers.
-This is true when the target is a young audience, for whom it’s important to share practices in a fun way.
+In a sector as complex and sensitive as banking and savings, play-based marketing can also be a way of raising awareness and educating customers.
+This is especially true when you’re targeting a fairly young audience, for whom it’s important to share good practice in a fun way.

-With these marketing games, CORUM l’Épargne is making its saving message accessible.
-Also, it demonstrates transparency, a strong value, by helping its users to understand where they are investing.
+With these marketing games, CORUM l’Épargne is making its saving message much more accessible.
+It is also demonstrating transparency, a strong value for the company, by helping its users to understand where they are investing their money.

 Improving customer relations and building audience loyalty

-Finally, gamification helps to strengthen the bond with the audience: a major challenge for a 100% digital player like CORUM L’Épargne.
-Gamification makes it possible to extend the time spent with the brand.
-Indeed, that creates a stronger customer relationship, based on positive emotions such as surpassing oneself, creativity, etc.
+Finally, gamification helps to strengthen the bond with its audience: a major challenge for a 100% digital player like CORUM L’Épargne.
+Gamification makes it possible to extend the time that users spend with the brand: qualitative time that creates a stronger customer relationship, based on positive emotions such as surpassing oneself, creativity, etc.

-It’s also a lever for maintaining contact established with prospects and customers by collecting opt-in data.
-But also by collecting data (via a participation form, by analysing interactions) so that they can be reactivated later with personalised and powerful content.
+It’s also a lever for maintaining contact that has been established with prospects and new customers by collecting opt-in data.
+But also by collecting customer data (via a participation form or by analysing interactions within the game) so that they can be reactivated later with personalised, and therefore more powerful, content.

 2 examples of successful gamification campaigns